hugopl/sidekiq.cr/README.md

 MRI | 50MB | 22 | 4,500 jobs/sec
 MRI/hiredis | 50MB | 17 | 7,000 jobs/sec
 Crystal 0.17 | 17MB | 6 | 20,000 jobs/sec

+If you have jobs which are CPU-intensive or require very high throughput, Crystal is an excellent alternative to native Ruby extensions.
+It compiles to a single executable so deployment is much easier than Ruby.

 # Note